andrewgreen76/flygreen/README.md

 - Bash :
   - more commands,
-  - argument and variable management in scripts,
+  - argument and variable management in scripts and sessions,
 - daemons in general / outside of systemd
   - (not specifically in the context of networking)
   - importance